-This methodology uses speakers' judgments about whether a conclusion is justified as a proxy for entailment in a context of evaluation, which is a discourse variant of the Bierwisch Test.12 As a consequence of this difference, the judgments tested by this experimental design are more context-sensitive than the results of the Bierwisch Test.
+This methodology uses speakers' judgments about whether a conclusion is justified as a proxy for entailment in a context of evaluation, which is a discourse variant of the Bierwisch Test.
+Because it tests inference from speaker to hearer, the judgments from this design are more context-sensitive than the results of the Bierwisch Test.
 Presenting the data in a conversation might mean that subjects are more likely to interpret the utterance with some conversational implicature; incorporating a second agent might signal to subjects that two different standards could be at play.
-In §3.2 we will argue that our results suggest that subjects are indeed enriching these sentences with context in a way that the Bierwisch Test doesn't predict.
+In Section 3.2, we will argue that our results suggest that subjects do indeed enrich these sentences with context in a way that the Bierwisch Test does not predict.

 A pilot study allowed us to test this methodological approach and confirm that it was a reliable indication of evaluativity.
-The results of this pilot were replicated by our first main experiment, discussed immediately below, so we will not present the pilot here.
+The results of this pilot were replicated by our first main experiment, discussed next, so we will not present the pilot here.
 See Appendix A for those data and results.